Xilinx Partial Reconfiguration Tools & Techniques

 - Demo: Partial Reconfiguration Controller (PRC) IP

-- Lab 3: Using the PRC IP in Partial Reconfiguration Designs
+- Lab 4: Using the Partial Reconfiguration Controller in a PR Design

 - Partial Reconfiguration in Embedded Systems